khornberg/go-1828/readme.md

 4. A double tripod having six feet.
 Cat of nine tails, an instrument of punishment, consisting of nine pieces of line or cord fastened to a piece of thick rope, and having three knots at intervals, used to flog offenders on board of ships.
 ```

+### Include a thesaurus

+Follow the instructions on [Meriam-Webster's site](https://dictionaryapi.com)

+Set the api key as an environmental variable of `MW_API_KEY`

+Run the binary

+A new section will appear below the 1828 definition, with the definition and the synonyms